shiupadhye/shiupadhye.github.io/index.md

 ## About Me

+(My last name is pronounced  /'upadʰje/, but I'll respond to /'upaðje/ or oo - pa - the - ye )

 I am a PhD candidate in the [Language Processing Group](https://langprocgroup.github.io/) at the University of California, Irvine, where I'm advised by [Dr. Richard Futrell](https://www.socsci.uci.edu/~rfutrell/).
 Broadly speaking, I'm interested in understanding the representations and mechanisms underlying language use in humans and LLMs.

 Currently, I find myself fascinated by a paradox at the heart of language production — a process that looks tremendously complex on paper (decisions, decisions, every step of the way), yet somehow *feels* easy enough.
 Much of my recent work combines computational cognitive modeling, corpus analysis, and behavioral methods to examine how cognitive constraints and performance demands shape production choices in speech and typing.